-As noted in my review of Kingdom of Shadows, my only real complaint about Furst’s work is that it tends to rely on familiar elements that recur from book to book.
-But when it comes down to it, while formula it may be, it’s a formula I really, really like, and Furst executes it here pretty much to perfection — on completion, I pegged it immediately as his best book since Dark Star.
+As noted in my review of Kingdom of Shadows, my only real complaint about Furst’s work is that it tends to over-rely on familiar elements that recur from book to book.
+But when it comes down to it, while formula it may be, it’s a formula I really, really like, and Furst executes it here pretty much to perfection.
+Indeed, on completion I pegged it immediately as his best book since Dark Star.
 It lacks that novel’s length and scope, perhaps, but I think part of its success is that it’s one of his most tightly focused books, boiled down to a more manageable cast of characters and plot elements, so that the pace feels a bit brisker than normal.
-Even so, it displays the traditional broad canvas of Continent-spanning adventures, centered on Paris intrigue but also featuring tense sequences in Spain, Germany, Czechoslavakia, and Italy, and as usual the protagonist — and I should note that Weisz makes a particularly likeable one — moves through a convincingly rendered pre-war Europe filled with interesting historical detail.
+Even so, it displays the traditional broad canvas of continent-spanning adventures, centered on Paris intrigue but also featuring tense sequences in Spain, Germany, Czechoslovakia, and Italy, and as usual the protagonist — and I should note that Weisz makes a particularly likable one — moves through a convincingly rendered pre-war Europe filled with interesting historical detail.

 When it comes down to it, you just can’t do much better than Furst when it comes to engaging combinations of intrigue, adventure, romance, and history.
 The Foreign Correspondent is a superb addition to his body of work, and I have half a mind to race out and grab The Spies of Warsaw, because it occurs to me that maybe my hoarding strategy is flawed; I’m bound to read this all again eventually, so why not get to it?